facebookresearch/body2hands/README.md

                  --require_image
 ```

+After running the above code, you can check to see if your outputs match the provided outputs we provide under `video_data/Multi/sample/chemistry_test/seq1/sample_results/test_predicted_body_3d_frontal/<%04d.txt>` or `video_data/Multi/sample/chemistry_test/seq1/sample_results/test_wim_predicted_body_3d_frontal/<%04d.txt>` depending on if you run with body only input or body+image input respectively.

 #### Visualization (Optional)
 Once you have run the above test script, the output will be saved to a `<path_to_sequence>/results/<tag>_predicted_body_3d_frontal/` directory as .txt files for each frame.
 We can then visualize the results as follows (see [MTC repo](https://github.com/CMU-Perceptual-Computing-Lab/MonocularTotalCapture) for installation instructions):